 - Science Fellowships are for science faculty at HSIs.
 Science fellows collaborate with leading scientists from USDA.
 Participants attend a mandatory program in Washington, DC, in addition to collaborating with a USDA Research Center within the country.

-- March 1, 2021 – All materials must be received by this date
+Application Deadline: March 1, 2023 (all materials must be received by 11:59pm PST on this date)

 USDA-HACU Leadership Group